aeternity/aeplugin_rebar3/README.md

 The `ae_plugin` command depends on `compile`, so the code will be automatically compiled first.

-The archive file will be placed in the top directory of your plugin application, and named `PluginName-Vsn.ez`.
+The archive file will be placed in the profile build directory (e.g. `_build/default`) of your plugin application, and named `PluginName.ez`.
 Example:

 ```
-aeplugin_dev_mode-0.1.0.ez
+aeplugin_dev_mode.ez
 ```